multitudes/oldmultitudes.github.io/_posts/2019-12-27-What I learned from the AoC for Swift Playgrounds.markdown

 - Putting the code in the source makes it very slow to debug, the playground needs minutes(!) to understand that you made a change in a Swift file in sources, or that a struct that was in the main file previously, is now in the Sources folder.
 - I had to restart Xcode a lot doing the above.
 Xcode again needs quite a long time to understand that the permission has been changed from internal to public.
 - Playgrounds do not have debuggers.
 An easy option is to use print statements and these make your code slow.
+- There is no readLine function in the Playgrounds, so strangely it is not possible to input anything in your running program.
+All languages since the '70s and before having this possibility obviously, I believe the Playgrounds have always been a way to quickly test some software, so the inputs are hardcoded in the software you write, still, it is puzzling!
+- The graphical possibilities using the console are limited.
+There are other ways to have a graphical interface but this requires some more knowledge of the macOS or iOS UIKit and it is not trivial.
+For instance, I can draw a maze in the console using the print functions with a carriage return and ASCII characters like "-" and "#" but if I wanted to clear the console?
+There is no such thing as a clear command and I did look and try!
+I do miss things which are long been available in Bash and Terminal shells and for a reason!
+Because they are useful!